 The street is beautiful now and it once again reinforced the feeling that I had earlier, that I was in a completely different place.

-But, before I returned to Belgrade, I went to see one more historical site, close to Glavna Street – the Monastery of St. John the Baptist and Anthony.
+But before I returned to Belgrade, I went to see one more historical site, close to Glavna street – the Monastery of St. John the Baptist and Anthony.

-The original Catholic Franciscan monastery was destroyed by the Ottomans in 1453.
+The original Catholic Franciscan monastery was destroyed by Ottomans in 1453.
 The building that we see today is the 19th century construction, finished in 1830.

 I am very glad that I visited Zemun.
 The local municipality government clearly invested a lot of money and effort in embellishing the whole town.